-Note 2:The Community Transportation Technical Assistance Program budget reflects both CTPS and MAPC-managed funding.
+2 The Livable Communities Workshop Program and the Community Transportation Technical Assistance Program budgets reflect both CTPS and MAPC-managed funding.

-Note 3: The "Provision of Materials in Accessible Formats" portion of the Disability Access Support Project is listed as an independent project in the FFY 2014 UPWP.
+3The "Provision of Materials in Accessible Formats" portion of the Disability Access Support Project is listed as an independent project in the FFY 2014 UPWP.